top of page

 As for playing live, Dan has his makeshift (and ever-evolving) band; "The Warbirds", of which you may never see the same line-up at any two gigs!
 However, the band does feature two long-term members (and good friends); Sam and Patti.

 With Sam’s wonderful electric guitar touch, tone and expression and Patti’s technical and soulful playing style on violin, “The Warbirds” are a perfect backing to Dan’s story-telling.
-Whilst recording new material as and when the mood hits him, the band have also been busy re-working all of their ‘classics’ from back- catalogue and, are very much looking forward to playing them live for you, real soon!
+Whilst recording new material (as and when the mood hits him), Dan and the band have also been busy re-working ‘classics’ from their extensive back- catalogue and, are very much looking forward to playing them live for you, real soon!

 | "THE TROUBLE WITH MONSTERS" - NEW MUSIC, OUT NOW! |